oracle/okafka/connectors/README.md

 * **Transactional Event Queue** - Must be created in Oracle Database before using the connectors (see [Create Transactional Event Queue](#create-transactional-event-queue))

 ## Install the Connector

-You can install the connector by building it from source or by downloading the JAR file from Maven repository.
+You can install the connector in two supported ways: build it from source, or download the pre-built JAR from a Maven repository.

-### Build the connector from source
+### Option A: Build the connector from source

 Clone the project from the repository and build it using Maven: